 Even though recovery from drug addiction is possible, the chances of relapsing are often quite high.
 As a way to prevent this, most treatment centers in Orange County usually offer alumni and follow-up care programs to ensure total drug abstinence.

-At Northbound Treatment, we are dedicated to helping people suffering with addiction and mental health disorders take back their life and achieve sobriety.
+At Northbound Treatment in Orange County, CA, we are dedicated to helping people suffering from addiction and mental health disorders take back their life and achieve sobriety.
 We know change can feel impossible when stuck in the depths of addiction.
 That’s why we’ve made it our mission to provide addicts with the support they need to see the light at the end of the tunnel and reclaim a life that they’re proud of.

 Our team is comprised of top doctors, therapists, psychologists, and addiction counselors, equipping our clients with the best support system possible.
 Our 1-to-1 staff to client ratio ensures that all of our patients receive the best care and treatment possible.
 Every client that walks through our door is given personalized treatment, guidance, and attention, no matter their background.
-At Northbound Treatment, we do everything in our power to set our patients up for success so they can live a sober, positive life post recovery.
+At Northbound Treatment, in Southern California, we do everything in our power to set our patients up for success so they can live a sober, positive life post-recovery.

-At Northbound Treatment, we offer a number of different treatment options for all stages of recovery.
+At Northbound Treatment in Orange County, California, we offer several different addiction treatment options for all stages of recovery.
 Below you’ll find more information on each of our foundation programs: